Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Descent and Galois twists

-Let $\mathscr{D}$ be a diagram of quasi-projective $k$-schemes (all the maps being equivariant for some action of $G$) and $X$ be its limit in the category $\Sch_k$.
-Suppose that $X$ is quasi-projective.
-Then, for any $k_s$-scheme $T$, the following diagram commutes, where the maps are isomorphisms:
+Let $\mathscr{D}$ be a finite diagram of ``quasi-projective $k$-schemes with cocycles'' and $X$ be its limit in the category $\Sch_k$, which also has an associated cocycle.
+Then $X$ is quasi-projective.
+Now, are fpqc sheaves by Proposition \ref{morsheaf}, and fonctoriality, yields a map $\lambda: F_{X_{\rho}} \rar F_{\mathscr{D}_{\rho}}$.